 Trauma is not always physical on some level because emotional traumas can affect a person’s nervous system and mental health.
 Even though trauma may be the result of an external source, the effects on the brain manifest in the mind.

-People often misunderstand post-traumatic stress disorder because of the correlation between violence and physical injury with psychological damage.
+People often misunderstand post-traumatic stress disorder because of the correlation between physical injury and psychological damage.
 However, most traumas are not direct results of physical injuries.
 Instead, they are the result of exposure to violence, abuse, accidents, and illness.
 These events can lead a person into a state where their nervous system is in constant fight-or-flight mode because the brain is constantly being activated by stress hormones.

 What is Trauma-Informed Therapy?